Homepage / Travel Tips / Where to Eat & Drink in Bozeman: Best Breweries and Restaurants

 Copper Whiskey Bar – Whiskey-Focused, Classic Cocktails

 Copper is the spot for whiskey fans.
 Their shelves are stacked with hundreds of bottles, from Montana-made rye to rare bourbons.
 The bartenders know their stuff and can suggest pours based on your taste.
-Food is hearty — burgers, steaks, and shareables — so you can make a whole night of it.
+Food is hearty and includes burgers, steaks, and shareables which means you can make a whole night of it.
 It’s underground, giving it a warm, speakeasy feel that works well on a cold winter night.

 Plonk – Wine and Craft Cocktails in Stylish Setting